amcaar/ckptman/README.md

 - **Threshold Checkpointing algorithm**: checkpoints are taken when a rising in the price of the spot instance is observed inside an interval.
 The interval is a % of the price the user has determined.

+It is created to work with Amazon spot instances, BLCR checkpointing tool and SLURM as local resource management system.

 Usage
 =====